richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Definitions {#defn}
 -------------------
-This specification assumes terminology defined in the Security Event Token specification {{!SET}}.
+This specification assumes terminology defined in the Security Event Token specification {{!SET}}, as well as the terms defined below:

-The following definitions are defined for Security Event distribution:

 {: vspace="0"}
 Event Transmitter